bluewitch/dwulf-manifesto/FAQ.md

 # Frequently Asked Questions

-## Rules of Engagement
+## Engagement Guidelines:

-### Must have remote options

-All mandated onsite roles that can not or will not offer any professional remote option flexibility must include full relocation and full housing subsidies as a part of the contract going forward.
-Thanks.

-### DAO Employment prefered
-1099 contract roles are considered depending on project and W2 positions are not even considered or prefered

-### What are you seeking in compensation?
-Without knowing the project or the project details, I am unable to assess an accurate level of fair compensation.
-I would be more comfortable negotiating these numbers after a budget is established, the project and details of said project are known and only after a offer is made.

-Current local market rates are a good starting point until project and budget details are known
+1. ***Remote Work Policy:*** We insist on the provision of remote work options for all roles.
+In the event that a role is mandated to be on-site and does not permit any degree of remote work flexibility, the contractual agreement must henceforth include comprehensive relocation and housing subsidies.

+2. ***Preferred Employment Type:*** Our preference is to engage via a Decentralized Autonomous Organization (DAO) employment structure.
+We are open to considering 1099 contract roles based on the specific project requirements.
+However, we do not typically prefer or consider W2 employment positions.

+3. ***Compensation:*** Without specific knowledge of the project or its particulars, it's not feasible to determine an appropriate compensation level.
+We prefer to engage in compensation negotiations once a budget has been outlined, project details are fully disclosed, and an offer has been extended.
+Until such time, local market rates can be employed as a preliminary reference point.